Healthcare Legal

 Why the consequences may not be drastic

-In a Bloomberg Law analysis published in May, attorneys with Ropes & Gray explained that the impact of a Chevron ruling could be restricted because court decisions at the appellate level and beyond have been deemphasizing the doctrine in recent years.
-Per that interpretation, even if stakeholders in healthcare and other industries feel more empowered to bring lawsuits, the ultimate adjudication of cases would not change profoundly.
+In a Bloomberg Law analysis published in May, attorneys with Ropes & Gray explained that the impact of a Chevron ruling could be restricted because decisions at the appellate level and Supreme Court have been deemphasizing the doctrine in recent years.
+Per that interpretation, the ultimate adjudication of cases would not change profoundly.

 “A review of recent jurisprudence involving challenges to federal agencies’ statutory interpretations suggests the impact of such a ruling may be more limited than expected at first blush,” they wrote.
 “Following recent precedent of the Supreme Court, some appellate courts have already refrained from applying Chevron.
 A diminished Chevron would most affect district courts that have been continuing to follow Chevron and would potentially need to dust off traditional tools of statutory interpretation to determine the best statutory reading themselves.”

-If district courts become more likely to reject regulatory guidance now that Chevron has been overturned, key questions in any given case would include whether a court is inclined to: 1) apply its ruling universally or only for the plaintiffs and 2) stay its ruling in the event of a potential appeal.
+If nothing else, the knowledge that Chevron deference does not apply figures to encourage more prospective plaintiffs to bring cases.
+If district courts become more likely to reject regulatory guidance, key questions in any given case would include whether a court is inclined to: 1) apply its ruling universally or only for the plaintiffs and 2) stay its ruling in the event of a potential appeal.

 What should change